slimbootloader/documentation/source/specs/config.rst

 LENGTH
 ^^^^^^

-Length is used to specify the size of the configuration option.
-Length can also specify size in bits by appending 'b' at the end.
+Length is used to specify the size of the configuration option in bytes.
+Length can also be specified in bits by appending 'b' at the end.

 Example::